Interplain/ESP32InternetRadio/README.md

 ---

 This ESP32-based web radio player allows you to listen to your favorite online radio stations with ease.
-The project is inspired by Nick Koumaris' work, customized and enhanced by Marc Stähli and Richard Phillips.
+The project is inspired by Nick Koumaris' work, customized and enhanced by Marc Stähli and Interplain.
 I was to further add buttons for volume control

 ## Features